KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 Safety Considerations

-The NIH's Office of Dietary Supplements notes that while short-term use of ashwagandha appears generally safe, evidence on the safety of longer-term use over many months or years is lacking.
+According to the NIH's Office of Dietary Supplements, short-term use of ashwagandha appears generally safe, but evidence on the safety of longer-term use over many months or years is lacking.

 Important safety warnings: